Economy of Bihar: Colonial

-During colonial period, the rural, as well as the urban, economy of Bihar saw a gradual change and challenge for its sustainability.
-The villages here were never just an agriculture-based model, rather a holistic and integrated system which gave all its people a respectable job and sufficient income out of it.
-These small-scale industries were directly processing the agricultural output and helping the villages to be self-sustainable and providing the product, food and services to the cities as well.
-The famous cities of Bihar such as Magadh (Gaya), Patliputra, Sitamarhi, Purnea, Bhagalpur, Chhapra and Arrah acted as prime places for the development of the state economy.
+During the colonial period, the rural and urban economies of Bihar underwent gradual changes and faced challenges to their sustainability.
+The state's villages were always more than just an agriculture-based model, being rather a holistic, integrated system that gave all people a respectable job and sufficient income.
+These small-scale industries were directly processing agricultural output, helping villages to become self-sufficient; these industries provided products, food, and services to cities as well.
+The well-known cities of Bihar – such as Magadh (Gaya), Patliputra, Sitamarhi, Purnea, Bhagalpur, Chhapra and Arrah – acted as prime locations for development of the state economy.

-With the advent of the external traders and successive invasions as well as the internal weaknesses, the village economy started to degrade.
-The cheaply available British finished products such as clothes made the rural economy deteriorate.
+With the advent of external traders and successive invasions –along with internal weaknesses – the village economy began to deteriorate.
+Cheaply available British finished products, such as clothing, caused this deterioration.